grantmcdermott/grantmcdermott.github.io/research.md

 ## Working papers

-#### Protecting marine turtles, mammals and birds by rebuilding global fisheries
+#### Protecting marine mammals turtles and birds by rebuilding global fisheries

 Revise and resubmit, *Science*.
 With Matthew G. Burgess and others.

-*If global fishing pressure were reduced sufficiently to rebuild target stocks, how many species threatened by bycatch would be saved in the process?
-Here, we compare: (i) changes in fishing pressure needed to maximize profit from 4,713 target fish stocks—accounting for &gt;75% of global catch—to (ii) changes in fishing pressure needed to reverse the ongoing declines of 20 sea turtle, marine mammal and seabird populations threatened by bycatch.
-We project that maximizing fishery profits alone would also halt or reverse the declines of more than half of these threatened populations.
-Recovering the other populations would require further effort reductions or targeting improvements.
-Our analysis suggests that improved management of commercial fisheries could yield substantial collateral benefits for threatened bycatch species across the globe.* (Links to paper and code available soon.)
+*Rebuilding target fish stocks requires reducing global fishing pressure.
+We ask whether such reductions would be sufficient to protect species threatened by bycatch.
+To do this, we compare the changes in fishing pressure needed to maximize profits from 4,713 target fish stocks—accounting for &gt;75% of global catch—to the changes in fishing pressure needed to reverse the ongoing declines of 20 marine mammal, sea turtle, and seabird populations threatened by bycatch.
+We project that maximizing fishery profits alone would also halt or reverse the declines of more than half these threatened populations.
+Recovering other populations would require substantially greater effort reductions or targeting improvements.
+Our analysis suggests that improved management of commercial fisheries could yield important collateral benefits for threatened bycatch species globally.* (Links to paper and code available soon.)

 #### [Sceptic priors and climate policy](https://drive.google.com/file/d/0B6AgOxtQA9dTcjRmZkNjMVhuVFU/view?usp=sharing){:target="_blank"}